 Weight loss

-This is an abridged version of the steps I took to lose weight, gain muscle, and take back my well-being:
+I went on a weight loss journey in 2025, which you can read about here.
+This is an abridged version of the steps I took to lose weight, gain muscle, and take back my well-being.

 • 1️⃣ Started tracking calories and macros with MyFitnessPal.
 (Fun fact: Research shows individuals who keep daily food records lose 2x as much weight as those who don’t.)